ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ce.
+&#x27;Keep good company, or none.
+Never be idle.
+If your bands can&#x27;t be usefully employed, attend to
+tbe cultivation of your mind.
+Always speak the
+truth.
+Make few promises.
+Live up to your en­
+gagements.
+Keep your own s crets, if you have
+any.
+When yon speak to a person, look him in the
+face.
 Good company and conversation are the very
 sinews of virtue.
 Good character is above all
 things eke.
 Your character cannot be essentially
 injured except by your own acts.
 If any one speaks